-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 A fine example of the nervy, electric chardonnay style for which Chablis is famous – from a big producer, no less.
 Medium bodied and crisp, with bright apple, citrus and flinty-mineral qualities.
 What this entry-level Chablis may lack in complexity and depth, it makes up for in clean precision and value.
 Available in Ontario at the above price, $21.10 in Quebec, $29.36 in Newfoundland.

-Kendall-Jackson Vintner’s Reserve Chardonnay 2015 (California)
+Kendall-Jackson Vintner’s Reserve Chardonnay 2015, California

 SCORE: 88 PRICE: $19.95